Multi Modal Compositions

 I’ve always been interested in music but was a relatively late starter when it came to learning an instrument.
 I didn’t begin formal lessons until I was 15.
 I learnt classical guitar with various private teachers then began studying that instrument seriously a little later at the Sydney School of Guitar.
 At the same time I also began studying composition with Anne Car-Boyd and Moya Henderson and enrolled in the composition course at Wollongong University.
 Many years later I learned the flamenco guitar and played professionally with a dance troupe for a couple of years.
 In recent years I have concentrated my musical activity on writing music, mostly small ensemble works, such as string quintets, though I am working on a couple of large scale orchestral pieces.

-Since 2014 I have been focusing on setting music to the words and images from some of my picture books and now have a variety of works available on DVD.
+Since 2014 I have been focusing on setting music to the words and images from some of my picture books – an initiative known as The Sound of Picture Books – and there are now a variety of works available on DVD.

 Requiem for a Beast